dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 **Q. How do I get help if my questions are not answered in the User's Guide?**

-A. First, look on our website https://dtcenter.org/community-code/model-evaluation-tools-met.
+A. First, look on our `MET User's Guide website <https://dtcenter.org/community-code/model-evaluation-tools-met>`_.
 If that doesn't answer your question, then email: met_help@ucar.edu.

 **Q. Where are the graphics?**